How to Apply

 A. In the first 2 semesters you take modules, 5 of which are core modules, designed and delivered by SustAI.
 You will choose 3 other modules from a variety of optional modules available.
 You will have to choose your project and supervisory team by April and will start the feasibility study with your supervisors over the summer.

-Q. Is it possible to enrol as a part-time PhD student?
+Q. Is it possible to enrol as a part-time PhD student and how does the programme work?

 Q: Are the taught modules assessed and if so, is the assessment exam based or coursework based?